RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

         ----------
         diameter : float
             Dish diameter in meters.
-        feed_array : np.ndarray of str
-            Feeds to define this beam for, e.g. x & y or n & e (for "north" and "east") or r & l.
-        x_orientation : str
-            Physical orientation of the feed for the x feed.
-Not meaningful for AiryBeams, which are unpolarized.

         Parameters
         ----------
         diameter : float
             Dish diameter in meters.
-        feed_array : np.ndarray of str
-            Feeds to define this beam for, e.g. n & e or x & y or r & l. x_orientation : str
-            Physical orientation of the feed for the x feed.
-Not meaningful for AiryBeams, which are unpolarized.
         include_cross_pols : bool
             Option to include the cross polarized beams (e.g. xy and yx or en and ne) for the power beam.